 How is Alcoholism Treated?

 During treatment, it takes time for your brain to re-learn how to produce and release neurotransmitters, which can cause mood changes.
-If you have a pre-existing mental health condition, a dual diagnosis addiction treatment program ensures that both of your conditions are treated at the same time.
+If you have a pre-existing mental health condition, an addiction treatment program ensures that both of your conditions are treated at the same time.
 Failing to treat your mental health symptoms increases your risk of relapsing, as symptoms can serve as a powerful trigger during recovery.

 Both inpatient and outpatient alcohol treatment programs can offer: